LSA Exclusive: Kim Woo-bin talks about the joys of working on Netflix’s ‘Black Knight’

 In general, when I prepare for a project and when I’m building my character, I first try to get hints from the script.
 And then, I talk a lot with the director about the character.
 From there, I try to imagine the parts that are not there in the script.
 As every character has so many different sides to him or her.
 I think I do too.
 When I play a character for the first time, I try to find some common ground.
 I then try to expand from there.
 So, I think as time goes by, I become much closer to my character in that way.

-You’re working with director Ji Ui-seok again after Master (2016).
+You’re working with director Cho Ui-seok again after Master (2016).
 How was the experience like this time?

 When we were working on Master, it was just pure joy and a lot of fun.
 So, I really loved this chance to collaborate with him once again.
 When he offered me the role, I was incredibly happy.
 He told me to just trust him because we both know how each other works.
 So, I did have that trust in him.
 Overall, it was an exceptionally good and wonderful experience.